Brumelove/interviewPrep/README.md

 # interviewPrep

-This preparation includes Datastructures and Algo, Spring Cloud, Database tunning, Some Linux, Ip, Nmap Manipulations via  Java.
+This preparation includes Datastructures and Algo, Design and solutions Architecture